karimarttila/karimarttila.github.io/_posts/2017-11-09-aws-batch-and-docker-containers.md

 ### The AWS Batch CloudFormation Stack

-When we started to use AWS Batch Terraform didn’t provide full support for AWS Batch.
+When we started to use AWS Batch Terraform didn't provide full support for AWS Batch.
 Therefore we created the AWS Batch environment using [AWS CloudFormation](https://aws.amazon.com/cloudformation) (nowadays there is full support by Terraform, so you can use either tool).
-The whole CloudFormation stack description is easily some 200 lines — you have to glue every single bit and piece together, but don’t get intimidated by it — you soon learn to see Terraform / CloudFormation code visually as AWS resources and how they are co-operating.
+The whole CloudFormation stack description is easily some 200 lines — you have to glue every single bit and piece together, but don't get intimidated by it — you soon learn to see Terraform / CloudFormation code visually as AWS resources and how they are co-operating.
 An example of the CloudFormation file which introduces the most important players in the field:

 ![](/img/2017-11-09-aws-batch-and-docker-containers_img_4.png)